yellowsalmonbear/yellowsalmonbear/README.md

-- 👋 Hi everyone, I’m @yellowsalmonbear
+- 👋 Hi everyone, I’m @yellowsalmonbear i
-- 🌱 I play guitar. lets be friends!
+- 🌱 I like jazz chords played on the guitar and coding from afar.
+Lets be friends!

 <!---